 (WordPress Text widget)

-A text widget lets you insert just about anything you want into the sidebar navigation area or other widget sections, such as single lines or paragraphs of text, maps and directions, tips and more to your site … simply type in text or add HTML into the content area.
+A text widget can be used to add lists, images, scripts and more to your site … just by typing in text or inserting HTML into the widget content area.
 You can also give the widget a title.
-Remember to save your settings …
+Remember to save your settings when done …

-For this example, we’ll set up a help button on the sidebar area that takes visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, we’ll set up a contact button on your sidebar that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

-First, you will need to create or source a “help button” graphic image that you will want your visitors to click on …
+First, you will need to create or source a graphic image that you will use on your own site …

-We’ll set up a clickable Help button to display at the top of your sidebar like in the example shown below …
+We’ll set up a clickable Help button to display at the top of the sidebar section like in the example shown below …

 Step 1 – Upload your image.

-To display the clickable button image on your site, the image must be uploaded to your server.
-Upload your button image to the images folder in your server and note down the address of your image location.
+To display an image on your site, you must first upload the image to your server and write down the path to your image location.

 For example …

-This information will be required in Step 3.
+You will need this information in Step 3.

-For someone to go to the contact page when the help button gets clicked, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will then link the button image to this URL in Step 3 …
+In order for visitors to be taken to the contact page when the help button gets clicked, you will need to either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will then link the button graphic to this URL in Step 3 …

-Create a contact page and note its URL …
+Create a contact page and note the page URL …

-Step 3 – Create your text widget code.
+Step 3 – Compose the HTML code for your text widget.

-Don’t worry … this sounds a lot more technical than it is.
-Basically, we just need to create the instructions for your clickable button.
+If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
+Basically, you just need to create the instructions for your clickable button.

-Your instructions can be typed into a simple text file and should look something like this …
+Your instructions can be written a plain text file and will look something like this …

 - Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.

-- Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code above with the URL of your image location.
+- Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code with the URL of your image location.

-The image below shows the sections of the above code that you need to replace with the actual contact page and image URLs …
+The screenshot below shows which sections of the above sample code you need to replace with the actual web addresses …

-Replace the above URLs and then copy all of your text file content to your clipboard when finished.
+Replace the above URLs and then copy all of the above code to your clipboard when finished.

-If you need help figuring out basic HTML code, refer to this tutorial: Using Formatting Content Using HTML In WordPress
+If you need help with basic HTML code, refer to this tutorial:

 Step 4 – Add a Text widget.

-Add a Text widget to your sidebar where you want the support button to display.
+Add a Text widget to your sidebar where you want your support button to display.

 In the Available Widgets area, select a Text widget …

-Drag your Text widget to your Active Widgets section and release it at the top of the Widget Area …
+Drag the Text widget to the Active Widgets section and release the widget at the top of the Widget Area …

-Click on the widget title bar to configure its options.
-Paste the code with the links to your contact page and graphic button into the text widget content area and click the save button …
+Click on the widget title bar to configure the widget options.
+Paste the code with the links to your contact page and graphic button into the text widget content area and click save …

-Add a title to the widget if you want (e.g. “Need Help?”, “Support”, etc.) and paste the code with the correct destination links into the Content area, then click the save button …
+Add a title section to the widget if you want (e.g. “Need Help?”, “Get Help”, etc.) and paste the code with the correct destination URLs into the text area, then click Save when done …

-Note: Remember to test all URLs before pasting scripts into your Text Widget, or the button will not work.
+Note: Make sure to test all URLs before pasting scripts into your Text Widget, or your clickable button will not work.

-Also, if you’re adding text without formatting tags, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: not required if you paste in formatted content like we’re doing in this tutorial).
+If you’re adding text without formatting tags, you may want to tick the Automatically add paragraphs box to wrap each block of text in paragraphs (note: not required if you type in formatted HTML content like we’re doing in this tutorial).

 (Automatically add paragraphs box ticked)

-After adding your text widget and content, visit the front end of your site and refresh your web browser.
-If you have entered all of the links correctly, then your support button should display at the top of your sidebar menu …
+Once you have added the text widget and code content, visit your site and refresh the web browser.
+If you have entered all of the links correctly, then the clickable support button will display at the top of the sidebar menu …

-The screenshot above shows the button added to a brand new WordPress site.
+The screenshot above shows a clickable button added to a newly-installed WordPress site.

-The final step is to make sure that the links work.
-Test this by clicking on the help button.
-If you are taken directly to the contact page, then the text widget has been set up correctly …
+The last step is to make sure that the links work.
+Test the button to make sure that visitors will go to your contact page when they click on the button.
+If you are taken directly to the support page, then the text widget has been set up correctly …

-If you would like a new window to open up when visitors click on the support button (so they don’t leave the page they’re in), then change the button code from this:
+If you want a new browser window to open up when visitors click on your help button (so they don’t leave the page they’re on), then change the button code from this:

-To this (i.e. include the part that says: target=”_blank” in the html code):
+To this (i.e. include the part containing target=”_blank” in your text widget code):

-When adding images to your sidebar area, make sure that the width of your image doesn’t exceed the width of your sidebar column, especially if you are using a non-responsive WordPress theme.
-Note that some themes can display different column widths depending on their templates and layout.
-Some sidebars may be wider or narrower.
-If the sidebar of your theme is narrower than the width of your graphic images, then you may have to either adjust the size of your images, or the width of your sidebar column to make graphics display correctly on your theme.
+When choosing images for your sidebar navigation menu, make sure that the width of the image doesn’t exceed the width of the sidebar column, especially if you are using a non-responsive WordPress theme.
+As mentioned earlier, some themes can display different column widths depending on their templates and layout.
+Some sidebars may be too wide or too narrow.
+If the sidebar of your theme is narrower than the width of your graphic image, then you may have to either adjust the size of your images, or the width of your sidebar column to make elements display correctly on your sidebar.

-- Link your contact button to any URL you like (e.g. to an external site, helpdesk, forum, etc.) and change this anytime by editing the code in your widget.
+- You can link the support button to any URL you want (e.g. to an external site, helpdesk, support forum, etc.) and change this anytime by replacing the content inside the text widget.

-This is the end of part two of this tutorial series.
+This is the end of section two of this series of tutorials.

-Disclaimer: We have no association with WordPress or any of the WordPress-related products discussed on this site.
-We may receive financial benefits from the purchase of third-party products advertised, endorsed or linked from this website.
-All images and information sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.
+Disclaimer: This site has no direct association with WordPress, Automattic, or any of the WordPress products discussed on this website.
+We may derive an affiliate commission from the sale of products advertised, promoted or linked from this website.
+All images and information sourced from product websites are the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.